Technology-Notes/lukesampson-scoop-wiki/App-Manifest-Autoupdate.md

 Check if the `url`, `extract_dir` and `hash` properties have the correct values.
 Try to install/uninstall the app and submit your changes.

 # Example Workflow with scoop status/update
-`scoop status` compares your installed version against the current copy of scoop and bucket repos on your machine.
+`scoop status` compares your installed version against the current copy of scoop and bucket repository on your machine.
 If these are not updated it will output wrong version information. e.g.:
 * installed version: 2.1.2
 * local scoop version: 2.1.3
 * online repo version: 2.1.4